 Usability & Optimized Web Design

-Web site usability seeks to optimize a user’s holistic experience on a site.
-Did they find what they expected when first landing on the site?
+A website’s design and usability should optimize a user’s holistic experience on a site.
+Did visitors find what they expected when first landing on the site?
 Did the landing page meet their needs?
 Did the text and image of the site compete for attention or was their a clear hierarchy of design?

 Usability, A/B and multivariate testing are helpful tools for optimizing a user’s journey through the site.
 You should seek to understand any obstacles to conversion, any competing calls to action and user’s preferred experience on the site.
 Your goals are understanding the site’s performance, its ease of use as well as the user’s recall and emotional response to the site.

 With your site’s content, structure and design in peak condition, a marketer can start soliciting links and the organization can become active in online social communities.
 After all, before you can expect a site to develop inbound links,you have to be confident that there is content worth that attention and those links.